Azure/AzOps/docs/wiki/GitHub-Actions.md

 If you are planning to use self-hosted runners, also verify that all [required software](https://github.com/azure/azops/wiki/self-hosted#required-software) is installed on your runners.

-AzOps is supported with [GitHub Enterprise Server version 3.4.0](https://docs.github.com/en/enterprise-server@3.4/admin/release-notes#github-actions-reusable-workflows-in-public-beta) or newer.
+For those if you using GitHub Enterprise Server (GHES), AzOps is supported with [GitHub Enterprise Server version 3.4.0](https://docs.github.com/en/enterprise-server@3.4/admin/release-notes#github-actions-reusable-workflows-in-public-beta) or newer.

 ### Further reading